South Ascot: Housing and amenities

 The housing here is more modest, but generally pleasant with plenty of open space and woodland.
 Most houses are Victorian villas or semi-detached, although more recent development is also in evidence.
-House prices tend to be slightly more affordable than its northern counterpart, although these are still well above national average and ideal for commuting into London or Reading.
+House prices tend to be slightly more expensive than its northern counterpart and are well above national average and ideal for commuting into London or Reading.
 There are a number of shops, including a pub, along the Brockenhurst Road (A330) and Ascot railway station is found on the northern edge of the village.
 St. Francis Roman Catholic Primary School in South Ascot is considered one of the best in the borough.
 The church of All Souls was built in 1896–97.
 The architect was John Loughborough Pearson.
 There is a chapel by Martin Travers.
 The church belongs to the Anglo-Catholic tradition within the Church of England.